 *To be provided by authors: Screen capture footage of the reflectivity measurement recovering to its initial level, showing that the GaN islands are coalescing.

 Authors: How does the reflectivity decrease appear in the software? (i.e., is it a decrease in the thickness measurement, or can you see a direct readout of reflectivity?)
+We can see it directly.

 Authors: How quickly does the reflectivity recover? (i.e., within seconds or within minutes?)
+Within minutes.

 Then, ramp the substrate temperature to 1,130 °C over the course of 2 minutes.
 [1-SCREEN] Grow about 2.5 nm of a high-temperature, semi-insulating GaN layer.
 Switch the trimethylgallium flow to vent and then to idle to stop the growth.
 [2-SCREEN]